JDSalisbury/hexo_tas/source/_posts/equipment.md

 LONG SHOT provides an action that deals 4 DMG at a RNG of 10-14.

-This Specail Action Equipment Card provides stats for using this action, notice the RNG and DMG, some equipment also have specail static abilities as well.
+This Specail Action Equipment Card provides stats for using this action, notice the RNG and DMG, some equipment also have special static abilities as well.

 This Actions RNG is at least 10 spaces away and at most 14.
 You wont be able to use this action on an enemy Unit thats 7 spaces away.
 If a hit is Successful, the Enemy Unit takes 4 DMG.